bluerobotics/bluerobotics.github.io/brov2/operation.md

 ## Re-Load BlueROV2 Default Parameters

-- If you camera tilt or lights do not work when the appropriate buttons are pushed, please re-load the BlueROV2 default parameters by navigating to the _Frame_ tab of the _Vehicle Setup_ page and selecting _Load Vehicle Default Parameters_ and then either Blue Robotics Blue ROV2 or Blue Robotics BlueROV2 Heavy depending on your hardware configuration.
-Wait for the green loading bar to finish writing the parameters.
+- If your camera tilt or lights do not work when the appropriate buttons are pushed, please re-load the BlueROV2 default parameters.
+- Navigate to the _Frame_ tab of the _Vehicle Setup_ page and select _Load Vehicle Default Parameters_ and then either _Blue Robotics Blue ROV2_ or _Blue Robotics BlueROV2 Heavy_ depending on your hardware configuration.
+- Wait for the green loading bar to finish writing the parameters.

 <img src="/brov2/cad/BlueROV2-Default-Parameters.jpg" class="img-responsive img-center" style="max-width:800px" />